oSoWoSo/disroot-howto/pages/10.DisHub/04.Permissions/01.Default_channel_permission-limits/docs.en.md

 - **Anybody in this network**

-Anybody in Hubzilla will have this permission approved.
+Anybody in the Hubzilla network will have this permission approved.
 Even complete strangers.
 However, anybody not logged in/authenticated will have this permission denied.

 - **Anybody authenticated**